What we had

-Il Cielo has opened its doors to the public once again, after remaining closed after the Easter Sunday attacks.
-Located on the 5th floor of The Goldblock, the place boasts a beautiful view of the Colombo sunset, which we were lucky enough to catch.
+Located on the 5th floor of The Goldblock, Il Cielo boasts a beautiful view of the Colombo sunset, which we were lucky enough to catch.
 The formal setting and mood lighting makes it an ideal location for a date night.
 Il Cielo features both indoor and outdoor seating, however, the latter is not an option when it rains.

 Italian Potatoes (LKR 150)

 The vague name of the dish sparked my curiosity but they turned out to be just ordinary wedges.
 For LKR 150, the portion is quite generous and one portion easily serves two.
 The potatoes are baked instead of fried, which helps them retain a lot of flavour and are seasoned with lots of salt, pepper and garlic.

 Arancini Sisiliana (Fried Risotto Balls) (LKR 580)

 Easily my favourite thing on the menu!
 A concoction of perfectly fried risotto, diced bacon, parsley and mozzarella cheese, served with a tomato salsa and an extra side of Parmesan cheese.
 The sweetness of the salsa balanced out the tangy flavours of the dish and although it is an appetizer, it is quite filling on its own.

 I was quite surprised to be served lamb shanks on a bed of risotto as Osso Bucco is a dish that is traditionally served with veal.
 The risotto, although slightly underboiled, was a combination of garlic and butter flavours with a hint of saffron that comes through in the aftertaste.
 The Australian lamb was well prepared and tender but could have used more flavour.
 With a little bit of fine tuning, this dish could be a winner.